Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

+Shane pulled his mind from its wishing and wanting to focus on the boy confronting him.
 “Maybe I did make her mad.
-I might have made your aunt fall in love with me when she didn’t want to,” Shane explained, wanting to laugh at the kid’s shock at his frank statement.
+I might have made your aunt fall in love with me when she didn’t want to,” he explained, wanting to laugh at the kid’s shock.
 “I fell pretty hard for her when we met.
 Maybe I messed it up telling her too soon.
 I’ve never been in love before.
 It’s not like there’s a rule book.”

 Zack laughed at the bold words, though he suspected the man wasn’t kidding, even if it sounded like a joke to walk in cold and announce you loved someone.
 Obviously, Aunt Teresa wasn’t buying it.

 Last guy?
 Shane wondered where the last guy was and why such a hot woman had been trolling for sex at a club if there was a potential guy in her life.
 Then he remembered that the “last guy” had to have been gone for at least five months.
 He and Teresa Callahan had ended their celibacies together.
 To Shane, it was one of the best things about that night.
-He now saw it as a sign that he and Teresa Callahan had been waiting to find each other.
+He now saw it as a sign he and Teresa Callahan had been waiting to find each other.

 The third installment in the Art of Love series, Captured in Ink is by far my favorite of the three stories.
 If you love passion with a dose of reality and a side of tenderness, then Captured in Ink by Donna McDonald should be first on your to-be-read list! ~ Leanna, Two Lips Reviews

-The passion is tightly woven together as an artisan weaves silk and is smoothly conveyed by Ms. McDona ld.
+The passion is tightly woven together as an artisan weaves silk and is smoothly conveyed by Ms. McDonald.
 A reader of Captured In Ink senses the power of compassion and gratitude throughout the entire book.
 If a reader can not relate to this heartwarming and sensuous love story my heart aches for them.
 I loved this book! ~ a Recommended Read by Naunet, The Readers’s Roundtable